corefan/xenko-docs/manual/graphics/effects-and-shaders/effect-language.md

 Many shaders are variations or combinations of pre-existing shaders.
 For example, some meshes cast shadows, others receive them, and others need skinning.
 To reuse code, it's a good idea to select which parts to use through conditions (eg "Skinning required").
 This is often solved by "uber shaders": monolithic shaders configured by a set of preprocessor parameters.

 Xenko offers the same kind of control, keeping extensibility and reusability in mind.
-The simple code blocks defined by XKSL classes can be mixed together by a shader mixer.
+The simple code blocks defined by shader classes can be mixed together by a shader mixer.
 This process can use more complex logic, described in Xenko Effect (*.XKFX) files.

 ### General syntax